EMHMoloney/Trampoline-Buyer-Guide/READ.md

 I had planned 10 features in the site as outlined in the wireframe.
 I acieved 8 running well, with 2 edited out due to my time constraints.
-The "submit" does not post to a separate formdump, or give feedback.
-This are not bugs and I know with some more time I could have been brought them up to standard- this is the big "take away" for me from this project.
+The "submit" does not post to a separate form dump, or give feedback.
+These are not bugs and I know with some more time I could have been brought them up to standard- this is the big "take away" for me from this project.

 ### Font/Colours